Skip Navigation Website Accessibility

 Piano students will want to be able to reach a stretch of at least 5 white keys from thumb to pinky - reaching the foot pedal will come later.
 They will start reading both treble and bass clefs at the same time and get used to their left and right hands operating independently of one another.

 Voice students are encouraged to study an instrument first (such as piano) to aid in music literacy and develop relative pitch memory.
+They will work on breath support and control to develop tone quality, and ear training to adjust pitch and sing in tune.

 Hours